 “The right dose differentiates a poison and a remedy.” -Paracelsus

-Have you heard of an Ayurvedic medicine called ‘Makardhwaj’?
-To explain this quote by Paracelsus, this is a perfect example.
+To explain this quote by Paracelsus, an Ayurvedic medicine called ‘Makardhwaj’ is a perfect example.
 Makardhwaj contains mercury.
-What?
-Mercury?
-Yes.
 In the right quantities, it proves to be a medicine and not a toxin.

-Knowing the dose is insufficient.
+Knowing the dose is insufficient and serves only as the starting point.
 We also need to know the following things:

 - Environmental concentration